 If your maintenance calories feel pretty far away from your current intake, or you've just been on a very low-calorie diet for a few months now, it might be a challenge to increase your calories to maintenance right away.
 Instead of going straight to maintenance calories, start by slowing increasing your calories by about 200 calories a day and give it a few weeks to even out.
 If your weight stays pretty stable after three weeks, add another 100 to 200 calories a day and repeat until you reach your true maintenance level.

-Once you've got a handle on about how many calories you should be eating, use the following tips to stay on track and help all of your hard work stick.
+Once you've got a handle on how many calories you should be eating, use the following tips to stay on track and help all of your hard work stick.

 1. Stay Consistent